15 Smart Ways to Cut Your Medical Practice Taxes

 One key rule is the 7.5% adjusted gross income (AGI) threshold.
 The IRS allows you to deduct only the medical expenses exceeding 7.5% of your AGI.
 For example, if your AGI is $100,000, you can only deduct the amount of medical expenses beyond $7,500 (7.5% of $100,000).
 So, if your total medical expenses for the year are $9,000, you could only deduct $1,500.
 This threshold applies whether you’re filing as an individual or jointly with a spouse.
 For more details, check out this article on medical expense deductions.

-Qualifying Medical Expenses
+Which Medical Expenses Actually Qualify?

 Not all medical expenses qualify for a deduction.
 The IRS defines qualifying medical expenses as costs for the diagnosis, treatment, or prevention of illness, or treatment affecting any bodily function.
 These expenses can include payments for doctors, dentists, surgeons, chiropractors, psychiatrists, psychologists, and other medical practitioners.
 They can also cover hospital services, prescription medications, and certain therapies.
 Transportation primarily for and essential to medical care can also be included.
 You can claim these expenses for yourself, your spouse, and your dependents, as long as they meet IRS requirements.
 Keep accurate records of all your medical expenses, including the purpose of the expense and who it was for.
 This will simplify the process when you’re preparing your taxes.